carlosganzerla/cl-sqs/README.md

-And run the container with the desired options (see the [`docker run`](https://docs.docker.com/engine/reference/commandline/run/) for more information.)
+And run the container with the desired options (see the [`docker run`](https://docs.docker.com/engine/reference/commandline/run/) for more information).

 **Note**: This image is by no means an optimized image.
-It's fast enough, but I could not find a slim Common Lisp image.
+It's seems good enough, but I could not find a slim Common Lisp image.

 To run on the REPL: